ReVanced-Extended-Community/Community-Guides/general-guides/community-wiki/ytm-guide.md

 # **4. Additional Setup**

 Aside from the detailed setup instructions below that are for the more complex configurations, many settings / patches can be enabled/disabled in the YTM Extended app.

-To find these settings, open YT Music Extended > Profile picture > Settings > ReVanced Extended.
+To find these settings, open YT Music Extended > Profile picture > Settings.
+From there you can configure the ReVanced Extended, Return YouTube Dislike, and SponsorBlock settings (if you include the necessary patches).

 You can see what all of the settings do [here](https://kazimmt.github.io/RVX-Features/rvx-features/ytm-rvx-features/).